 How could better credit control help your business?

-HOW MUCH are you’re owed – right now?
+How much are you owed – right now?
 Could better credit control be helping your business?
 If payments aren’t always prompt, watch this quick video and download our 11-point checklist…

-‘Get paid on time, every time’ is almost like a mantra for me.
+‘Get paid on time, every time’ is almost like a mantra for us.

 You can’t forecast and plan effectively if you don’t know what cash is due in, and when – let alone whether or not it’s likely to appear on time, or at all.